kshitizsisodia/MyFirstRepository/README.md

 # MyFirstRepository
-This is not my first repository but since the instructions says that, I would play along
+This is not my first repository, but since the instructions says that, I would play along